-Pharmacokinetics of moxifloxacin were not studied in paediatric patients.
+Pharmacokinetics of moxifloxacin were not studied in pediatric patients.

-Patients with renal impairment:
+5.2.4.5 Patients with renal impairment

-The pharmacokinetics of moxifloxacin are not significantly changed by renal impairment (including creatinine clearance < 30 ml/min/1.73m2) and in patients on chronic dialysis i. e. hemodialysis and continuous ambulatory peritoneal dialysis.
+The pharmacokinetics of moxifloxacin are not significantly changed by renal impairment (including creatinine clearance < 30 ml/min/1.73m2) and in patients on chronic dialysis i.e. hemodialysis and continuous ambulatory peritoneal dialysis.

-Patients with hepatic impairment:
+5.2.4.6 Patients with hepatic impairment

-Moxifloxacin plasma concentrations of patients with mild to severe hepatic impairment (Child Pugh A to C) did not reveal clinically relevant differences compared to healthy volunteers or patients with normal hepatic function, respectively (see "Special Warnings and Precautions for use" in Child Pugh C Patients).
+Plasma concentrations of patients with mild to severe hepatic impairment (Child Pugh A to C) did not reveal clinically relevant differences compared to healthy volunteers or patients with normal hepatic function, respectively (see "Special Warnings and Precautions for use" in Child Pugh C patients).

 There is no experience in patients with severe hepatic impairment (Child Pugh C).